mengli11235/fruit/README.md

 `python -u tools/predict.py --config-file configs/COCO-InstanceSegmentation/mask_rcnn_R_50_FPN_3x.yaml --test-annotations /absolute-path/datasets/annotations/annotations_test.json --test-images /absolute-path/datasets/test_images_coco`

-Note: Please use absolute path for the paths of annotation files and image directories.
+__Note__: Please use absolute path for the paths of annotation files and image directories.
 The dataloader is called from the built installation and changing sys path in the code raises path errors from other functions.

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >